Jan 25, 2012

 But seek first the kingdom of God and his righteousness, and all these things will be added to you.

 There is a condition — we must seek first His kingdom and righteousness.
 That doesn’t mean seeking Him perfectly — this side of heaven none of us seeks God perfectly.
 But it means seeking Him genuinely, earnestly, and confessing when we fail.

 Not necessarily the job and income you want.
-But the job and the income you need to fulfill His call and find your heart-satisfaction in Him.
+But the job and the income you need in order to fulfill His call and find the greatest joy in Him.

 God has a perfect plan for each day you are unemployed.

 … in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.
 Psalm 139:16